Mrs Anne Louise Patel

 My interests include all aspects of mathematics and statistics education but in research, I mostly focus on:

-(iv) educational use of probability models and modelling
+(iii) educational use of chance-based models and modelling

-My research has been supported by members of the MEU at Auckland University and my colleagues at Auckland secondary schools.
+My research has been supported by members of the MEU and CEMS at Auckland University and my colleagues at Auckland secondary schools.